XieJJ99/brotli.net/README.md

 ```

 ## Legacy version
-For .net framework below v4.5.0, you can use version v1.0.19.
+For .net framework below v3.5, you can use version v1.0.19.

+## License
+MIT